Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-This update ensures emails are fully blocked with a `phpmailer_init` fallback.
-Recommended for all users to ensure reliable operation.
+This update adds the ability to customize the admin notice text.
+Update to personalize your experience!

 == License ==